katereverie/django_assessment_dev_journal/tasks_journal/task1.md

-# Task 1
+# 1. Performance issue on Admin appointment list view

-1. Performance issue on Admin appointment list view
+## Task Description

 The appointment list admin is slow to load. <br>
 Find out why and fix the performance issue. <br>